microsoft/uf2/README.md

 loaded by the IDE and serve as a natural backup and transfer format.
 This can be done in two ways:

-* using the "do not flash" flag
+* using the "not main flash" flag
 * using normal blocks that are flashed to the device

 If the bootloader can expose `CURRENT.UF2` file (see below) and there is enough